-Public Wi-Fi is a minefield – even legitimate providers could be looking for ways to take advantage of your usage.
-And then there are the hackers.
-Here are just some of the risks (and solutions):
+Public Wi-Fi is a minefield — even legitimate providers could be looking for ways to take advantage of your connection.
+And the hackers are even worse.
+Here are just some of the risks of public Wi-Fi.

 Fake public hotspots

-If you set up your phone as a hotspot, use a strong and unique password (follow these steps to create one).
-Or, invest in a password manager — it should be able to automatically create and store complex passwords so you don’t have to memorize them.
-Otherwise, a hacker could join your network and intercept your devices.
+If you set up your phone as a hotspot, don’t forget to create a strong password.
+Or invest in a password manager — it should be able to automatically create and store complex passwords so you don’t have to memorize them.
+Otherwise, a hacker could join your network and intercept online traffic coming to and from your devices.

 Vulnerable Wi-Fi apps

-Wi-Fi apps also have loopholes.
-They could list hotspots created by bad actors.
-It’s best to check the community opinions and feedback on the preferred network before establishing a connection.
+Wi-Fi apps also have loopholes — for example, they could automatically list free Wi-Fi hotspots created by bad actors.
+It’s best to check the community opinions and feedback on the network you’re curious about before establishing a connection.

-You know that annoying pop-up you get when you connect to a new network?
-The one asking whether you should trust the network and share your information?
-First, identify what the network is.
-Can it be trusted?
+Don’t automatically speed through pop-up windows without a thought when you connect to a new network.
+These pop-ups are asking whether you want to trust the network and share your information, so always identify what the network is.
+Can it really be trusted?
 Can you get confirmation from someone else that it’s legitimate?
-Don’t automatically speed through the pop up windows without giving them thought.

 Enable your firewall